 The pack comes with three small clamps and sticky patches for hanging or securing the lights in the tent, and you’ll get seven hours of continuous use out of a set of four AAs.
 It’s lightweight and would pack down small enough to stash in a sock.

-What is it?
-Your passport to uber coolness What we think (totally unbiased, of course): Hot stuff doesn’t come any more scorching than an ABR beanie.
+What we think (totally unbiased, of course): Hot stuff doesn’t come any more scorching than an ABR beanie.
 This one-size- fits-all fleece-lined headgear was the talk of Paris fashion week and recently on display at the January ABR rally in a cold, damp field up on Dartmoor.
 It comes with a layer of thinsulate insulation and the Adventure Bike Rider masthead embroidered in orange and white on the fold up lip.
 Just the job for those cold rally mornings in the Lake District or when mingling with the beautiful people on the Champs-Élysées.

 Model: a very embarrassed Rob from marketing.
 Location: just outside the office window.
 What to buy one?
 See www.adventurebikerider.com.

 What is it?
 If Apple designed camping stoves they’d have invented the Jetboil

 What we think: There’s a bond that builds between an adventurer and his camping stove that’s been known to break up marriages and tear families apart.
 On a personal note, there’s been many a time when it’s been touch and go between staying out in the wilds with my beloved Trangia or returning home to the fold.
 Such is the passion and loyalty between man (or woman) and a camping stove.

 That said, I’ve been tempted of late into a pleasurable ménage à trois involving the Trangia and a younger and very willing Jetboil Flash.